sypcloud/stilt/docs/install.md

 ## Install methods

-Two options exist to initialize a new STILT project.
+Three options exist to initialize a new STILT project.

 ### R \(preferred\)